mdw1982/MJournal/README.md

 -------------------------
 Any quirks you may experience in the program are likely the result of this being my first Python project.
 Please open an issue on my Github page to let me know what's going on so I can focus on it and provide a solution.
 This is my daily driver program and runs on my desktop continuously.
 That being said its possible I may miss something.
 So, let me know.
 * **non-responsive menu items:** you may find a few of these things in the menu bar.
 The cause for this abhorrent behavior stems from moving to the structured pattern matching which replaced the if/elif/else statements in the event loop.
 While making the conversion in the program I concentrated on the actual events in the code and sort of forgot to include the events from the menu bar.
 I'm fixing this as I find them.
 * **program crash hitting X** on the Database Maintenance window.
-It's not yet clear what is causing this behavior but I'm working the program.
+This issue has been resolved.

 CHANGE LOG
 ---------------------------